 St Louis was helmed by Captain Gustav Schroeder, a man who took pride in his work and the efficiency of his crew.
 A thorough gentleman and decent German soul who “loathed the Nazi ideology” so much so that he briefed his crew to treat the passengers with the same attention that they offered their regular passengers.
 The crew respected their captain and did their very best to make the passengers comfortable once onboard.
 There was, unavoidably, a party leiter onboard along with a dozen party workers.
 Their only job was to constantly remind the passengers about their status and the Nazi dominance.
 On the part of the Nazis, under the instructions of Joseph Goebbels, who was their Minister of Propaganda, propaganda agents had been sent to Cuba to create an anti-Semitism atmosphere and spread misinformation about the arriving refugees.

 The narration is crisp and to the point.
 The events were described as they had actually happened.
 The humanness of the ship’s passage touches you as you feel their happiness, sadness, desperation, frustration, anxiety, hopelessness and despair.
 Each one them, the passengers and the crew, was a victim of circumstances beyond their control and understanding.
 One cannot ignore the efforts put in by the crew.
 They were commendable and brave.
 Going against the Nazi policies and helping the Jews was not for the fainthearted.
-It’s a well-documented and researched narrative, given along with photographs and timeline.
-A must read for all who enjoy the World War II genre.
+It’s a well-documented and researched narrative, given along with photographs and timeline. the Voyage of the Damned is a must read for all who enjoy the World War II genre.